 Does America Need More Innovators?

-This edited volume brings together leading champions, critics, and reformers of innovation in dialogue to explore the past, present, and future of innovation initiatives.
-It is a partnership between Virginia Tech and the Smithsonian’s Lemelson Center for the Study of Invention and Innovation.
-Its organizers are myself, Eric Hintz of the Lemelson Center, and STS PhD student Marie Stettler Kleine.
-It can be downloaded as a free, open-access edition on the MIT Press website.
+What can we learn when we bring together leading champions, critics, and reformers of innovation in dialogue to explore the past, present, and future of innovation initiatives?
+This volume is a partnership between Virginia Tech and the Smithsonian’s Lemelson Center for the Study of Invention and Innovation.
+Its organizers were myself, Eric Hintz, and Marie Stettler Kleine.
+The book is available as a free open-access edition on the MIT Press website.

 Engineers for Change

 My first book shows how engineers in the 1960s helped shape our understanding of technological change as the driver of history.
-I follow engineers who joined the antiwar and civil rights activists of the era.
-Battling assumptions that they were warmongering organization men, a dissident minority of engineers turned to the era’s critics of technology and challenged their peers to embrace ‘humane technology.’
-These dissidents were criticized by conservatives who regarded them as countercultural Luddites.
-And yet, the radical minority spurred the professional elites to promote a view of technology as a rapidly accelerating force that our institutions are ill-equipped to handle.
-This ideology of technological change still dominates the worldview of engineers and society at large.
-Engineers for Change is the first book in the MIT Press Engineering Studies series.
-Favorably reviewed by historians and engineers alike, the book is used in undergraduate and graduate courses in engineering, history, and STS around the world.
+I follow engineers who joined antiwar and civil rights activists of the era.
+These dissidents were criticized by peers who regarded them as countercultural Luddites.
+And yet, the radical minority spurred professional elites to promote a view of technology as a rapidly accelerating force that our institutions are ill-equipped to handle.

 Historical Studies

-My interest in art & technology began because I wanted to know why engineers in the 1960s participated in Experiments in Art and Technology (EAT).
-I combed through files of scores of engineer/artist collaborations, explored the rhetoric of art in the military-industrial complex, and recounted the history of EAT, which I write about in Engineers for Change.
-From there I turned to the evolution of art & technology institutions from the 1960s to the 1990s.
+My interest in art & technology began when writing Engineers for Change.
+I wanted to know why engineers in the 1960s participated in Experiments in Art and Technology (EAT).
+From there I turned to art & technology institutions from the 1960s to the 1990s.
 What motivated them?
 Why did they succeed or fail?
-I focus especially on MIT’s Center for Advanced Visual Studies (CAVS) and Media Lab from the 1960s to the early 1990s.
-I was honored to publish an interview with CAVS director Otto Piene and present at MIT’s 150th anniversary.
+I focus on MIT’s Center for Advanced Visual Studies (CAVS) and Media Lab from the 1960s to the early 1990s.

 Contemporary Studies

-SEAD is now a billion dollar enterprise remaking transdisciplinary research and careers.
-My PhD student Kari Zacharias, who is trained as an engineer and ethnographer, and I are exploring the networked-movement behind the current boom in SEAD institutions, which is strongly centered in land-grant research universities.
-We are asking how SEAD is changing the nature of discovery, engagement, education, and the identities of those involved (including our own).
-With this work, I am playing a formative role as a Senior Fellow in Virginia Tech’s Institute for Creativity, Arts, and Technology (ICAT).
+SEAD is a billion dollar enterprise remaking transdisciplinary research and careers.
+With Kari Zacharias, I explored the networked-movement behind the boom in SEAD institutions.
+We asked how SEAD is changing the nature of discovery, engagement, education, and the identities of those involved (including our own).
+I also played a formative role as a Senior Fellow in Virginia Tech’s Institute for Creativity, Arts, and Technology (ICAT).